-At Island Daily Dental Care, we carefully monitor your gums at every checkup.
+At The Smilist Medford, we carefully monitor your gums at every checkup.
 If we see bleeding or swollen gums that indicate gingivitis (the first stage of gum disease), we’ll encourage you to get more frequent cleanings and do more brushing and flossing at home.
 But if we see more advanced signs of gum problems, we’ll recommend a type of gum disease treatment in Medford called scaling and root planing.
 This “deep cleaning” is the first line of defense to prevent the many serious consequences of gum disease and keep your smile in great shape.
 Learn more about this procedure below and don’t hesitate to get in touch with any questions or to schedule an appointment.

 How Does Scaling and Root Planing Work?